 This was one of the first ingredients I bought when I decided to go natural.
 It is so good for household cleaning, but of course, it doesn’t smell the greatest.
 I found that I did get used to the scent and adding essentials to it really helped to mask the unpleasant scent.
 It is a mild disinfectant, more powerful if followed by hydrogen peroxide and left on for 30 minutes or more.
 The addition of essential oils, especially if they’re from Young Living Essential Oils, can really help the solution kill germs!

 Super Washing Soda

-This is a safe and effective disinfectant and alternative option to chlorine bleach.
+Hydrogen Peroxide is a safe and effective disinfectant and alternative option to chlorine bleach – another must-have as a natural cleaning ingredient.
 Its molecules are made of two hydrogen and two oxygen atoms (H2O2) that decompose after use back into oxygen and hydrogen, so it’s completely green and nontoxic, and is colorless and odorless to boot.
 It must be stored in a dark container or cabinet out of direct sunlight as sunlight will break it back down into oxygen and hydrogen.

 For household cleaning, the 3% solution is an effective disinfectant if left on for 30 minutes or more.
 It can also be used as a laundry and upholstery stain remover for light or white items.
 I wouldn’t use it on colored items as it will remove the color like bleach does.

 Learn more about hydrogen peroxide in a post I wrote here!